 Whether or not market-linked GIC rates are a good investment or not is based on which market-linked GICs you invest in and how much you’re choosing to invest.
 If the rates are good and you’re looking to use market-linked GICs as a part of your investment portfolio to reach your investment goals, then they can be a good idea.

 With these types of GICs, your principal guaranteed investment is safe, but what you can potentially earn isn’t always high.
-While it’s less risky than other types of investment products and financial products, it also doesn’t have as good of earning potential as other investments.
+While it’s less risky than other investment products, it also doesn’t have as strong an earning potential as other investments.
 It’s a good way to keep your principal investment up, though, and reduce the risk of your overall portfolio.
-How it works for you, though, is based on your financial situation as well as future performance of the investment.
+How it works for you, though, depends on your financial situation and the investment’s future performance.

 The Best Market-linked GICs

-In Canada, there are many different market-linked GICs from which to choose.
+In Canada, there are many market-linked GICs to choose from.
 Here are some of the best market-linked GICs with the top 5 banks.
 Many of these banks offer direct investments as well as other types of investments.
 However, no matter which one you choose, you will earn interest.
-How much you earn is based on the GIC's equity index performance and ranges based on the financial institutions and stock market indices you choose.
+How much you earn is based on the GIC’s equity index performance and ranges based on the financial institutions and stock market indices you choose.

 RBC

 One option for a market-linked GIC in Canada is with RBC.
-The one they offer is a 3-year GIC that’s linked to the performance of the S and P TSX 60 index on the Toronto Stock Exchange.
+The one they offer is a 3-year GIC linked to the performance of the S&P/TSX 60 index on the Toronto Stock Exchange.
 The minimum investment for this GIC is $1,000.
-You can also choose to receive any returns at the end of a two-year lock-in anniversary or when the investment reaches maturity.
+You can also choose to receive any returns at the end of a second lock-in anniversary or at maturity.

 TD